Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

-\item When $\gamma = 1$, the fluid distribution corresponds with the equation of state $\rho = p$ which is known as Zeldovich fluid or stiff fluid model (Zeldovich 1962; Barrow 1978). \end{itemize}

 From Eq. (\ref{eq50}), it is observed that the energy density $\rho$ is a decreasing function of time and $\rho > 0$ under condition $t^{3k -1}e^{\frac{6t}{n}} > \frac{n\beta_{1}}{2k}$.
-The energy density has been graphed versus time in Figure $4$ for $\gamma = 0, \frac{1}{3}$ and $1$.
-It is evident that the energy density remains positive in all three types of models under appropriate condition.
-However, it decreases more sharply with the cosmic time in Zeldovich universe, compare to radiation dominated and empty fluid universes. \\
+The energy density versus time is shown in Fig. $4$ for $\gamma = 0, \frac{1}{3}$ and $1$.
+It is evident that the energy density remains positive in all the three types of models under appropriate condition.
+However, it decreases more sharply with the cosmic time in Zeldovich universe, compared to radiating dominated and empty fluid universes. \\